KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

       Display the entries in the targets database.

     Options:
-      -f, --fields TEXT  Define specific fields for output.
+      -f, --fields FIELDNAME  Define specific fields for output.
 TargetID always included.
 Multiple fields can be specified by repeating the option.
-                         Ex. -f TargetID -f CompanyName.
+(Default: predefined list of fields).
-                         Enter "-f ?"
+                              Enter: "-f ?" to interactively select
-                         to interactively select fields for display.(Default:
+                              fields for display.
-                         predefined list of fields
+                              Ex. "-f TargetID -f CompanyName"
       -d, --disabled          Show disabled targets.
-Otherwise only targets that are set enabled in the database are shown.(Default:Do Not show disabled targets
+Otherwise only targets that are set enabled in the database are shown.(Default:Do not show disabled targets).
-      -o, --order TEXT   Sort by the defined field name.
+      -o, --order FIELDNAME   Sort by the defined field name.
 Names are viewed with the targets fields subcommand or "-o ?" to interactively select field for sort
       -h, --help              Show this message and exit.

 .. _`smicli targets modify --help`: